Hernán Terrazas Céspedes: Rise of the MNR

-A loyal MNR member even before the coup d’état in 1949, Terrazas would remain loyal to the party for the entirety of his life.
-It was under the rule of the MNR that The Alliance for Progress, which was the result of increasing American influence in Latin America, led to the Bolivian military to enter into the sphere of influence of the School of the Americas.
+A loyal MNR member even before the coup d’état in 1949, Terrazas supported the policies of the party’s leadership.
+Víctor Paz Estenssoro and Hernán Siles Zuazo, the leading figures of the MNR, agreed to join the Alliance for Progress, which was the result of increasing American influence in Latin America.
+As a result, the Bolivian military entered into the sphere of influence of the SOTA.
 Terrazas, like many other Latin American military officers, was a graduate and instructor of this institution.
-In 1961, while he held the rank of Major, he instructed a course at the School of the Americas on the topic of nuclear war.
+In 1961, while he held the rank of Major, he became the instructor of the SOTA’s program on nuclear warfare.
+Terrazas was an expert on this subject in Bolivia and travelled to the Panama Canal Zone, the original location of the SOA before its expulsion in 1984, to give lessons and participate in seminars.

-Terrazas would also serve as aide-de-camp to President Víctor Paz Estenssoro, the brain behind the Bolivian National Revolution and the leader of the MNR, and was sent to West Germany as military attaché in 1962.
+In the late 1950s and early 1960s, Terrazas served as President Paz Estenssoro's aide-de-camp.
+As such, he was present in several important ceremonies, diplomatic receptions, and foreign delegations.
+For instance, he was present when Prince Philip, Duke of Edinburgh visited Bolivia.
+Furthermore, he was with Paz Estenssoro during a state visit to Venezuela, at the time under the presidency of Rómulo Betancourt.
+A trusted member of the presidential retinue, Terrazas was eventually sent to West Germany as a military attaché in 1962.
 This constituted his entry into the world of politics and diplomacy.

-After being promoted to the rank of Colonel, Terrazas served as representative of the Bolivian Armed Forces to the Development Corporation of the Oruro Department.
+When Paz Estenssoro was overthrown in 1964, Terrazas returned to Bolivia and was promoted to the rank of colonel.
+After being promoted to this rank, Terrazas served as a representative of the Bolivian Armed Forces to the Development Corporation of the Oruro Department.
 Under his supervision, large parts of the city Oruro were developed and expanded, contributing greatly to improving the infrastructure of a city long overlooked by previous representatives.
+In 1970, Juan José Torres appointed Terrazas as Director of the Military Historical Association.